sorpaas/rux/README.md

 your own risk.

 To run the kernel, first install `Rust`, `qemu`, and cross-compiled GNU's `binutils`.
-The easiest way to do it is through the `shell.nix` file provided in the source code.
+The easiest way to do it is through the `default.nix` file provided in the source code.
 Install [Nix](http://nixos.org/nix/), then go to the source code root and run the following command:

 ```lang=bash
 nix-shell